 The Lamkhaga pass trekking is an amazing but exhausting experience.
 We trekked through beautiful villages, farm terraces, river streams, forests, and suspension bridges.

 The route to the Lamkhaga Pass is exceptionally scenic with the bhojpatra forest, small glacial lakes and a mosaic of flowers (particularly pink rhododendron) adorning the lower Kyarkoti valley.
-The loose scree before the pass posed a challenge but at last, we were atop Lamkhaga pass that divides Garhwal from Kinnaur district of Himachal.
+The loose scree before the pass posed a challenge, but at last we were atop Lamkhaga’s pass that divides Garhwal from the Kinnaur district of Himachal.

-We, a team of 8 people decided to climb the Lamkhaga pass (Approx. 18000 ft.) one of the toughest, roughest and challenging terrain in Baspa Valley on Indo-Tibetan border that connects Chitkul village of Himachal Pradesh with Harsil in Uttarakhand.
+We, a team of 8 people decided to climb the Lamkhaga pass (Roughly 18000 feet) one of the toughest, roughest and most challenging terrain in the Baspa Valley on the Indo-Tibetan border; that connects Chitkul village of Himachal Pradesh with Harsil in Uttarakhand.

 The Baspa Valley is one of the most delightful & picturesque valleys in Himachal Pradesh.
 Captain Conway once called Baspa “the most lovely of all the Himalayan valleys”.
 We couldn’t agree more.

 The lower part is full of apple orchards, pine, fir trees and babbling brooks-higher up are excellent grazing grounds- everywhere there are rocks, boulders and snowy peaks within easy reach.

 Trek Routes In Baspa Valley